SmartHealthX/ProstaTD/README.md

 To report errors or suggest improvements, please open an issue on our GitHub repository or email dataset.smarthealth@gmail.com.
 All valid corrections will be incorporated in future releases.
 The ProstaTD dataset will be actively maintained and updated by the authors to ensure long-term accessibility and support ongoing research.

 ### Download Access:
-To request access to the ProstaTD Dataset, please fill out our [request form].
+To request access to the ProstaTD Dataset, please fill out our [request form](https://forms.gle/W8aGcb5c48YCXV1L9).

 ## News
 - [ **02/06/2025** ]: Release of the ProstaTDv1.1 dataset on GitHub, which includes minor annotation corrections.